cypress-io/cypress-documentation/source/dashboard/overview/projects-dashboard.md

 comments: false
 ---

-A Cypress project represents the directory of files and folders that make up your tests.
-This is often the same repository as your code, but can also be a subfolder or a separate repository altogether.
+With Cypress, you have the ability to record the tests for each project you work in.

+You typically want to record when running tests in {% url 'Continuous Integration' continuous-integration %}, but you can also record your tests when running locally.

 {% note info %}
-Projects added in our Test Runner are strictly local to your computer.
-They are not tracked in any way by Cypress servers and do not communicate with us until they are {% urlHash "set up to be recorded" Set-up-a-project-to-record %}.
+To set up your project to record, you must use the Test Runner.

+Make sure you {% url "install" installing-cypress %} and {% url "open" installing-cypress#Opening-Cypress %} it first!
 {% endnote %}

-# Set up a project to record

-In Cypress, you have the ability to record your running tests.
-You would typically want to record when running tests in {% url 'Continuous Integration' continuous-integration %} or when running headlessly (when you can't see the Test Runner).

-Cypress records all failing tests, logs, screenshots, and videos and make these available in our {% url 'Dashboard' https://on.cypress.io/dashboard %}.

-Projects can *only* be set up to record through our Test Runner.
-You will need to {% url "install" installing-cypress %} and {% url "open" installing-cypress#Opening-Cypress %} our Test Runner first.
+# Setup

 ***To set up a project to record:***